Welcome to the Michael Davitt Museum

 The Museum is #5 in the TripAdvisor Top 10 Museums in Ireland.

 The Museum is #1 in the TripAdvisor things to do in Foxford

-The Management and staff would like to thank all our wonderful visitors throughout 2016.
+The Management and staff would like to thank all our visitors throughout 2020.

 “An extraordinary place – worth a long detour”

 “A surprising gem – I am SO glad I did”

 The Michael Davitt Museum is located in the picturesque and historic village of Straide in Co Mayo on the N58 route between Ballyvary and Foxford.

 The museum is housed in the magnificently restored pre-Penal Church that was used prior to the enactment of the 1690’s Penal laws which were more commonly known as popery laws.

 The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey, which together with parking and picnic area provides an ideal destination for one of the great family days out in Mayo..

 The Museum staff are knowledgeable and friendly.
 We welcome you with a free video and guided tour of exhibits and the abbey; we can also help with genealogical searches.
 We look forward to your visit.